You found our list of fabulous virtual pride month ideas.

 For more information, check out our guide to Team Building Bingo.

-Pride Month Trivia is a 60 minute, interactive virtual team building event.
+Pride Trivia is a 60 minute, interactive virtual team building event.
 A host guides groups of competitors in a series of knowledge quizzes and mini-games that celebrate LGBTQ history and pop culture.
 Beyond the standard question and answer format, participants make puns and wager bets, working together to rack up points and win ultimate bragging rights.
 Pride Month Trivia is equal parts challenging and fun, and provides remote colleagues the opportunity to bond through friendly competition.
+The event is bookable year-round and makes an excellent diversity and inclusion activity.

 4. Queer History Lessons